netsensei/Rum/README.md

 #### Repository install example

-A complete walkthrough for a (GIT) repository based installation (and removal) using Rum is available in the [Rum Repo Example](https://github.com/sjugge/Rum-Repo-Example) [README](https://github.com/sjugge/Rum-Repo-Example/blob/master/README.md).
+A complete walkthrough for a (GIT) repository based installation using Rum is available in the [Rum Repo Example](https://github.com/sjugge/Rum-Repo-Example) [README](https://github.com/sjugge/Rum-Repo-Example#install-using-rum).

 ### Removing an installation

 * Remove a project (vhost, folders, link, database,...):

 		drush rd foobar

+#### Repository removal example

+A complete walkthrough for removing a Rum based installation using Rum is available in the [Rum Repo Example](https://github.com/sjugge/Rum-Repo-Example) [README](https://github.com/sjugge/Rum-Repo-Example#remove-installation-using-rum).

 Where does Rum store my data?
 -----------------------------